 First, when the nature of your work with your offshore team member is irregular, or undefined, or can span a variety of different tasks, I absolutely recommend buddying up your offshore team member with ONE person onshore.
-This is basically the same you would do if the person were sitting with you in the same physical office.
-This is essential to the success of the arrangement, because with irregular work, there are lots of questions.
-And if the offshore person doesn’t have someone directly to answer those questions, you can quickly waste the effort/money you’re spending (see #3 - “Have regular meetings,” below).
+This is basically the same thing you would do if the person were sitting with you in the same physical office.
+This is essential to the success of the arrangement because, with irregular work, there are lots of questions.
+And if the offshore person doesn’t have someone directly to answer those questions, you can quickly waste the effort/money you’re spending (see #3 – “Have regular meetings,” below).

-Second, the onshore team member will be held naturally responsible and accountable for not only the quality of the offshore person’s work but also their work flow (i.e. quantity of work they do).
-Not only will this require the onshore person to use the offshore person, but it will also teach them to be a force multiplier for your company - enabling you to save money and get more work done.
+Second, the onshore team member will be held naturally responsible and accountable for not only the quality of the offshore person’s work but also their workflow (i.e. the quantity of work they do).
+Not only will this require the onshore person to use the offshore person, but it will also teach them to be a force multiplier for your company – enabling you to save money and get more work done.

 2. Standardize communication tools